Key Takeaways

 As digital payments become an essential part of our daily lives, a PayPal-like app can be a fantastic opportunity for entrepreneurs and businesses.

-Before you dive head-first into this exciting venture, you probably have one burning question: How much does it cost to develop an app like PayPal?
+Before you dive head-first into this exciting venture, you probably have one burning question:

-A ballpark figure can be between $30,000 to $150,000.
+A ballpark figure can be between $10,000 to $150,000.
 Rather, the answer is somewhat complex because many factors affect the overall cost.

 As we know that there is more to it, we would like to provide you with the insights you need to make better decisions.
+Sit back and get to know about the cost and factors affecting the cost to make an app like PayPal.

 Now, let's get into the center of the matter.